LeoMaurice/LeoMaurice/README.md

 Project  with Dr. Denis Cohen in 2023 at the MZES/Mannheim Universität on the communication of MPs through twitter in regard to their constituents needs and their party policy.

 On my free time I am working on an automated playlist making algorithm using Spotify and Genius data, mood/genre predictions and clustering.

-Python and Rstats enthousiast.
-Advocating in favor of opensource and opendata.

-Love dataviz, in particular maps.

-My CV can be find in this repository.

 ## Degrees